shrhdk/theta4j/doc/capture.md

 theta.terminateOpenCapture();
 ```

+`onObjectAdded` event happens when video file be ready to download.
 `onCaptureComplete` event happens when it faces into time limitation.
-(TO CONFIRM)
+`onCaptureComplete` event doesn't happen when the capturing is stopped by `terminateOpenCapture`.
 `onStoreFull` event happens when storage be full.
 Then `onCaptureComplete` does not happen.
 (TO CONFIRM)

 See [Event](event.md) for details.